ARKX Cash-Secured Put Strategy

 ARKX (ARK Space & Defense Innovation ETF), in the Financial Services sector, (Asset Management industry), listed on CBOE.

-ARKX seeks long-term growth of capital by investing primarily in domestic and foreign equity securities of companies engaged in space exploration and defense innovation.
+The ARKX ETF aims to generate substantial long-term capital appreciation.
+It does so by predominantly investing in the equity securities of companies, both domestic and international, that are leaders in space exploration and defense innovation.

 What is a cash-secured put on ARKX?